masterashu/wildfirepy/README.md

 Done!
 In order to enable WildfirePy to be imported from any location you must make sure that the library is somewhere in your PYTHONPATH environmental variable.
-For now the easiest thing is to install it locally by running,
+For now the easiest thing is to install it locally by running:
 ```
 pip install -e .
 ```